 The diversity and classification of life will be studied, including animals, plants, protists, fungi, and prokaryotes.
 Special emphasis will be given to anatomy, physiology, ecology, and evolution of plants and animals.
 Three lecture hours, three laboratory hours per week.

-Prerequisite: BIOL 1406
+Credit: 4 semester hours Prerequisite: BIOL 1406